 Choose the key type and size

-By clicking the Advanced tab you can choose some properties used for the generation of your key pair: Key size (1024, 2048, or 4096 bits) and Key type, which defines which cipher will be used (RSA or DSA & ElGamal).
+By clicking the Advanced tab you can choose some properties used for the generation of your key pair: Key size (3072, or 4096 bits) and Key type, which defines which algorithm will be used - RSA or Elliptic curve (ECC).
 Basically, the larger the key size, the stronger the key, the greater the processing power requested for encryption/decryption.
-If you are going to send a lot of messages that will be decrypted on old computers or on mobile devices, you should probably choose a 2048-bit key.
-Otherwise, you don't need to overthink it: you can safely choose the default option (4096-bit RSA key) which offers excellent security coupled with a good usability.
+If you are exchanging mails with people using older OpenPGP software, you should probably choose an RSA key.
+Otherwise, you don't need to overthink it: you can safely choose the default option (ECC key) which offers excellent security coupled with a good usability.

 Start key generation